Registration and Records

 Registration and Records works collaboratively with Academic Advising on the management of Student Declaration changes.
 We have a web page dedicated to the declaration process.

-Q. Where do First-Year Students find information on Transfer Credit Policy?
+Q. Where do first-year students find information on the Transfer Credit Policy?

 The Online Catalog is the best resource for researching academic policy.
-But, we have a web page dedicated to addressing some of the most commonly asked questions pertaining to Transfer Credit Information .
+But, we also have a webpage dedicated to addressing some of the most commonly asked questions pertaining to Transfer Credit Information .

 Q. How was my schedule created by the Orientation Scheduling Team?